SMS marketing is becoming increasingly popular with businesses of all sizes because it is fast, cost-effective, and personal.

 Make it clear what you want your recipients to do by using a strong call to action.

 Do you want your customers to access discount coupons via a link or do you want them to sign up for something?

 Always make sure it’s clear to your recipients what to do and that it is easy for them to do it.

-7. Measure Your Campaigns: You won't know your SMS marketing strategy is working unless you measure them.
+You won’t know your SMS marketing strategy is working unless you measure them.
 So track your campaign statistics by paying special attention to opt-outs.